ibm-cloud-docs/codeengine/configmap-secret.md

 A secret provides a method to include sensitive configuration information, such as passwords or SSH keys, to your deployment.
 By referencing values from your secret, you can decouple sensitive information from your deployment to keep your app or job portable.
 Anyone who is authorized to your project can also view your secrets; be sure that you know that the secret information can be shared with those users.
 Secrets contain information in key-value pairs.

-Since secrets and configmaps are similar entities (except secrets are stored more securely), the way you interact and work with secrets and configmaps is also very similar.
+Since secrets and configmaps are similar entities (except secrets are stored more securely), the way you interact and work with secrets and configmaps is also similar.

 You can work with configmaps and secrets with the CLI, but this capability is not currently available from the console.
 {: important}